rafiqhasan/ML_Py/BiasVsVariance , regularization selection/Readme.md

 In this part of the implementation we will be using Validation and Learning curves to monitor the progress and efficiency of our learning model.

-#You will have the following objective
+You will have the following objective
-#1.
-Plot learning curve to measure Bias Vs Variance
+1. Plot learning curve to measure Bias Vs Variance
-#1.
-Model to be used( 1, 2, 3 ... )
+2. Model to be used( 1, 2, 3 ... )
-#2.
-Regularization parameter estimation
+3. Regularization parameter estimation